grudginglyy/grudginglyy/README.md

 - NOW LOADING DATA FOR @grudginglyy
 - ꒷︶꒷꒥꒷
+- 18+ Int Only Please
 - He/His - They/Them - It/Its
 - AUADHD + Antisocial
 - C=H Is fine!
-Whisp to int, Often off-tab or sleeping
+Often off-tab or sleeping

 <!---
 grudginglyy/grudginglyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.